 A oneM2M request primitive is made up of a number of control parameters and (optionally) a content part.
-All the parameters in these parts are serialized into the payload of an MQTT Publish Packet, using the rules given in clause 8 of oneM2M TS-0004 [3] applied to m2m:requestPrimitive defined in clause 6.4.1 of oneM2M TS-0004 [3].
+All the parameters in these parts are serialized into the payload of an MQTT Publish Packet, using the rules given in clause 8 of [3] applied to m2m:requestPrimitive defined in clause 6.4.1of [3].

-All the parameters that are present in the primitive shall be serialized, in particular the request shall contain the mandatory parameters such as Operation, To, From, Request Identifier as specified in clause 8.1.2 of oneM2M TS-0001 [2] and 7.1.1.1 of oneM2M TS-0004 [3].
+All the parameters that are present in the primitive shall be serialized, in particular the request shall contain the mandatory parameters such as Operation, To, From, Request Identifier as specified in clause 8.1.2 of [2] and 7.1.1.1 of [3].